lxnt/rendumper/README.rst

 "Current Pszxy" is the one at the time of the buffer being added to the free_q in the renderer.
 If it changes before buffer is accepted to be drawn, the frame just gets dropped, just like with the grid size change.

-Tuple of:
-(abbreviated_str, grid_x, grid_y, colors, width_pixels, width_grid ~~)

-Gets stored in the buffer's forward_list or something like it.
-Can it be a std::forward_list?
-Hmm.
-No, it crosses module borders.

-So, something pod-like, like packed forward list:

-{ uint32_t record_len, grid_x, grid_y, colors, width_pixels, width_grid, ~~;
-    uint8_t str[total_len - sizeof(whatever)] ~zero-padded to 8 bytes. }

-in some chunk of memory independent of ptr - see df_buffer.h

-The renderer side:
-^^^^^^^^^^^^^^^^^^

-Has an LRU cache for itself: string -> SDL_Surface of it (blend mode, although only the alpha channel is of interest).

-Plus, ideally, it would need a representation of this cache as a texture album, so that just rect/tex coords can be streamed to the blitter.

-Now, an LRU texalbum of variable-sized glyphs is an overkill, really.
-Since DF is not going to be internationalized any time soon, just have the codepage prerendered and uploaded.

-DF also doesn't use styles, so it's just 256 glyphs max.

-So, a std::vector of glyph rects in the prerendered texture, indexed by the codepage codepoint, not unicode, and let the GPU sort'em out.

 Resize strategy:
 ^^^^^^^^^^^^^^^^